the agile monkeys.

 The system below is our working answer.

-It has run our own products since August 2025.
+It runs our own products in production, every day.
 The rest of this page describes what it does and what it measures.

 the ai sdlc